 There will be opportunities for you to discuss this at Parent’s Evenings with your child’s form tutor and subject teachers.

 There are many ways in which your child’s wellbeing will be supported.
 Our college has a strong pastoral team who will provide help and guidance for students.
-This team includes the form tutor, Pupil Progress Coordinator, the Head of Care and Safeguarding, the school chaplain and the manager of the Laura Vicuna Centre.
+This team includes the form tutor, Pupil Progress Coordinator, the Head of Care and Safeguarding, the school chaplain, manager of the Laura Vicuna Centre and manager of The Oratory.
 If necessary the Pupil Progress Coordinator will inform staff of any needs your child may have on a Pastoral Care Register.
-In addition to this, the school have a KS3 nurture provision accessible for students who may be experiencing SEMH needs.
 Break and lunch time clubs are available for those students who prefer a quieter space to sit during these social times, which are supervised by a member of staff.
-If your child has medical needs you may be invited into the college along with the relevant member of staff from health services to discuss your child’s Medical Plan.
-Parents of pupils who need to take medication during the school day, will have to complete the necessary paperwork held at the school office, where all medication is kept and accounted for, in line with the school’s medical policy.
+If your child has medical needs you may be invited into the college along with the relevant member of staff from health services to discuss your child’s Medical Plan with our medical office.
+Parents of pupils who need to take medication during the school day, will have to complete the necessary paperwork held at the school office.
+All medication is kept and accounted for in our purpose built medical room, in line with the school’s medical policy.

 Your child will have the opportunity and be encouraged to contribute their point of view through Pupil Voice activities and the student council.

 5. What specialist services and expertise are available at or accessed by the school?

 The college has close links with outside agencies that can support the needs of the students.
 The college accesses specialist services when appropriate.
 These include:-

 - The Sensory Service for students with a hearing or visual impairment

 - Speech and Language Therapists

 - Occupational Therapists